 - Stannis the Grammar Nazi.
-Gets played for very dark humor◊ sometimes (spoilers for 5.09). note
+Gets played for very dark humor◊ sometimes. note

 - George R.R.
 Martin's stock non-answer whenever anyone asks what he thinks about a change made to his story, "The show is the show, the books are the books."